thallysbezerra/next/README.md

 **JavaScript**

+- Static texts imported as Json.
+- Lists using .map based on arrays in Json.
 - Modal behaviour controled by state based on onClick events.
 - Slider using react-slick and slick carousel dependencies with custom properties.